angelsolaorbaiceta/angelsolaorbaiceta/README.md

 ⚡ Fun fact: In my free time I love cooking food from all over the world.
 I have my own hot chili trees planted at home.

-🔭 I can work proficiently with the following programming languages:

-- Go
-- Kotlin
-- Python
-- Javascript & Typescript

 ## 📖 Books